 Harnessing IIoT to deliver process efficiencies and reduce costs

 The Industrial Internet of Things (IIoT) offers ways to improve efficiency, productivity, and quality in manufacturing and industrial processes, as well as reduce operational costs.
 However, harnessing it at scale is not easy.
-Our Industrial, Chemicals and Energy Sector Manager, Tom Kruczynski, says a robust proof-of-concept is critical to leverage the promised benefits.
+A robust proof-of-concept is critical to leverage the promised benefits.

 Strategic alignment of information and operational technologies is the cornerstone of a successful IIoT installation.
 A typical processing or production plant might involve the integration and upkeep of thousands of sensors, devices, and instruments.
 IIoT combined with edge computing offers great potential, but successfully adopting it at scale is no mean feat.